Hell Town RV Park

 “Your daughter?
 How?
 My mother—”

 “Your Earth mother was deceived by the man I fell in love with—your father—into believing you were her child.
-He was a doctor in the hospital where she was rushed to the emergency room to deliver.
+He was an intern in the hospital where she was rushed to the emergency room to deliver.
 There were complications.
 She was sedated and while she slept her infant died.
 My lover replaced her dead child with you.
 No one ever knew except for him and me.
 We did this to keep you safe.
 And to secure your safety, your father and I agreed to never make contact.
 Instead, I came to this Earth to live until I could return home to my world.”

 Piper pulled away from Chick, shaking her head from side to side as if the motion might pull everything into perspective.
 “This can’t be true.
 None of it.”
 She stiffened her shoulders and then let them drop.
 “How can it be?
 This makes no sense.
 I have a mother.
 A good mother.
 Different from me.
 But still, a good mother.”